-Years of experimenting, diving observations and adjustments have created our most preferred and realistic combination of textures, stiffness and sizing for young fish to thrive within to date.
+Years of experimenting, diving observations and adjustments have created a preferred and realistic combination of textures, stiffness and sizing for young fish to thrive within.
 A needed addition to a diversified and natural appearing underwater landscape, with all the hiding and hunting spaces nature provides.

 The transition zone between spawning areas and deep water is where the fish need the most protection.
 This is where they will spend a year or two, growing into an adult predator or forage fish.
 If the fish can't hide, they will be eaten before growing big enough to reproduce, or at least big enough for a good meal for another fish.
 Give those young fish a chance to grow and learn how to survive by seeking refuge in this underwater Bunker.